Termination of employment after parental leave in 2026

 In many cases, however, there will be organisational changes – such an employee would either enter into a termination agreement upon return or be dismissed for redundancy.
 In short, the employer can only give notice for statutory reasons, with a notice period, and in some cases must provide the employee with severance pay, for example, due to organisational changes, redundancy and others.

-In practice, it is often the case that when returning after parental leave, the employer does not have a job for the employee due to organisational changes.
+In practice, it is often the case that when an employee returns after parental leave, the employer does not have a job for the employee due to organisational changes.
 In such a case, the employer proposes to terminate the employment relationship by agreement on the grounds of redundancy and the employee is entitled to severance pay.
 Also for the purpose of assessing the amount of unemployment benefit, it is important that the reason for the termination of the employment relationship is specifically described in the agreement.
 Remember that there is no such thing as termination by agreement.
-Don’t let it deprive you of what you are entitled to.
+Don’t deprive yourself of what you are entitled to.
 This is what almost happened to Ms Radka, who almost deprived herself of three months’ severance pay.

 Another example is when another employee with an open-ended contract is working in the job.
 In this case, the employer cannot terminate the employment relationship for organisational reasons, even though the employee is ‘redundant’.
 The reason is the absence of an organisational change.
 The termination would thus be invalid and the employee could sue the employer.
 A common solution is to terminate the employment relationship by agreement, with the employee being paid a certain remuneration as compensation for the severance payment.

-Be wary of this if the employer abolishes the position on the last day of parental leave or within a short period of time after returning to work.
+Beware if the employer eliminates the position on the last day of parental leave or within a short time after returning to work.
 In these cases, it is advisable to examine in more detail whether the action is not an expedient measure and whether all the requirements for a lawful termination of employment are met.
-If they are not, it is possible to bring an action before the court for the termination to be invalid.
+If they are not, it is possible to bring an action before the court for the termination to be void.

-Tip: We have discussed this topic in more detail in our article Termination for organizational reasons.
+We have discussed this topic in more detail in the article Termination for organizational reasons.

 Žena řešící návrat do práce po ukončení rodičovské dovolené